WildPastry/PHPDelicious/README.md

 # PHP Delicious

-Practice building a basic PHP website, using less and Grunt.
+PHP template with Less and Grunt